 - This program has been approved for tuition payment under the Post-911 GI bill – please call Michelle Hopkins at 888-550-4590 for details.

-- ADA members receive a $500 discount off the total fee.
+- CDP alumni receive a $500 discount off the total fee.

 Candidates will be provided a Materials List, for items they will need to purchase and bring to class meetings.
 Students will need a laptop computer for use during and after classes.
 Hardware specifications and software requirements will be provided to each applicant, along with a basic supplies list for course materials.